mdsunbeam/llm-hub/README.md

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`

+Repository that allows you to use the popular LLMs through their APIs or locally.
+The first version will have GPT models from OpenAI, Claude 3 models from Anthropic, Gemini models from Google, and Llama 3 models from Meta AI.

+The emphasis is on simplicity and ease of use for these frontier models.
+It should be intuitive on how to send inputs to the model and manage the dialogue history.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>